Asim Butt (artist): Life and work

 Asim Butt was born in Karachi.
 He attended Li Po Chun United World College.
 He started painting at an early age, but at his parents' insistence, went to college, where he studied Social Sciences from the Lahore University of Management Sciences.
 He began a Ph.D. in History at University of California, Davis (UC Davis) in California, United States of America, but left the course after two years, when he participated in a group show mounted at the San Francisco Arts Commission Gallery in March 2002 with Rigo '02 and LYRIC.
 He then returned to enroll in a B.F.A. in Painting in Karachi.

 He participated in group shows in Karachi and Lahore, and in 2003 painted two murals in the environs of the shrine to the 8th Century Sufi saint Abdullah Shah Ghazi.
-This is an area visited by many people each day and also home to many of Karachi's homeless, including beggars, transsexuals and drug addicts.
+This is an area visited by many people each day and also home to many of Karachi's homeless, including transgender people, beggars and drug addicts.
 One mural, about America's Shock and Awe campaign in Iraq, was called, 5 Ways to Kill a Man, inspired by Edwin Brock's poem.
 The other was about glue-sniffing children he encountered, while painting the first mural.
 Both murals were later whitewashed by city authorities.

 In 2005, Butt founded the Karachi chapter of the Stuckist art movement.
 That year he did three interactive performative pieces, one of which sought to claim the Mohatta Palace Museum as a lived space, resulting in his being banned from it.
 In 2006, he graduated from the Indus Valley School of Art and Architecture, Karachi.
 In 2007, he participated in group shows, 13 Satellites (Lahore), Emerging Talent (Karachi) and Sohni Dharti, part of the Shanaakht festival at the Karachi Arts Council.